horlbeck-lab/horlbeck-lab-website/team/index.md

 # Team

 We are always looking to grow our team.
-We are looking for teammates of all scientific and personal backgrounds who are interested in making discoveries in basic science, improving the lives of children with rare disease, and building a community. {% include button.html link="contact" text="Join us!"
+We are looking for teammates of all scientific and personal backgrounds who are interested in making discoveries in basic science, improving the lives of children with rare disease, and building a collaborative and fun community. {% include button.html link="contact" text="Join us!"